9 Soccer Practice Drills to Improve Dribbling, Passing, Shooting, and Conditioning

 3. Repeat five times.

-This is an effective drill because it involves using multiple planes of motion while dribbling, which mimics an actual game.
+This dribbling drill involves using multiple planes of motion, which mimics an actual game.

-1. Set up five to six cones spaced out about five yards apart from one another, in a wide zigzag formation.
+1. Set up five to six cones spaced out about 5 yards apart from one another, in a wide zigzag formation.

 2. Dribble the ball from one cone and diagonally to the next cone, ensuring the ball travels around the outside of each cone.
 Repeat until reaching the end of the formation.